Friday, June 22, 2018

 Joint rewriting session

 Deb writes the keywords from the first three sentences on the board.
-(The class calls out out the keywords).
+(The class calls out the keywords).
 Different girls call out their recreated sentence and Deb chooses one girl to go to the board and write it.
 The girl goes to the board and writes a simplified sentence next to the original sentence.
 Different girls give their versions of the other two sentences using the keywords and the same procedure is followed.

 The first sentence is written